MrTroble/propa-zusammenfassung/Propa.md

 fail    %! predicate that always fails call(X) %! evaluates X and fails if X fails append(L1, L2, OUT) %!
 Appends L1 and L2 to OUT
+length(L1, LENGTH) %!
+Gets the length of L1
+permute(l1, l2) %!
+Checks if L1 is permutation of L2
 ```

 > Lists